Minnesota Drug Testing Law

 Permitted testing circumstances

-Pre-employment, reasonable suspicion, post-accident, periodic exam, random, and follow-up testing are permitted.
+Pre-employment, reasonable suspicion, post-accident, periodic exam, random, and follow-up testing are permitted, but may have some restrictions.

 Employers must comply with the entirety of the mandatory law.